1889 Scottish Cup final

-The 1889 Scottish Cup Final, colloquially known as the Snow final, was a football match played on 2 February 1889 at Hampden Park in Crosshill (today part of Glasgow) and was the final of the 16th staging of the Scottish Cup.
-Celtic and Third Lanark contested the match.
+The 1889 Scottish Cup final, colloquially known as the Snow final, was a football match played on 2 February 1889 at Hampden Park in Crosshill (today part of Glasgow) and was the final of the 16th staging of the Scottish Cup.
+Celtic and Third Lanark (then know officially as 3rd Lanarkshire Rifle Volunteers) contested the match.

 Third Lanark won the match 3–0.
 Due to the poor conditions and the unplayable nature of the pitch through snow, the match was ordered to be replayed the following week on 9 February 1889, where Third Lanark won again with a 2–1 victory.

 The match was Third Lanark's first Scottish Cup and in Celtic's inaugural season it was their first appearance in the Scottish Cup final.

 Road to the final

 Third Lanark had a bye in the first round and did not enter the competition until round two.
 Both teams had to replay games en route to the final.

 This was Celtic's first season in the Scottish Cup and indeed football, so making it to the final was quite an achievement.
 Their debut was a spectacular 5–1 win against Shettleston with John O'Connor scoring all five goals.
 Celtic eased through subsequent rounds with ease until they met Clyde in round five.
 Clyde won the match 1–0, but Celtic appealed the match as unplayable.
 Clyde had started the game in illegal footwear and by the time they changed into legal footwear, the match started late and it finished in darkness.
 Celtic appealed for the match to be replayed and as it was deemed unplayable by the end, the appeal went in Celtic's favour.
 On the replay Celtic easily routed Clyde, beating them 9–2 at Parkhead.
 Subsequently, Clyde appealed against the decision to replay the game, but were overruled and Celtic went through.

 Third Lanark had an even more prolonged route to the final with the matches against Queens Park and Abercorn having to be replayed following appeals.
 The Abercorn match went to a third replay before Third Lanark finally went through.

 Typical of football at the time, there were several high-scoring games, with Celtic scoring 36 goals and Third Lanark 41 goals en route to the final.